-When you want to access external REST service APIs in your visual application, you create connections to these services (service connections) in the Service Connection tab of the Navigator.
+To access external REST APIs in your visual application, you create connections to the services that provide access to these API endpoints.

 About Service Connections